mosesziregbe/Pizza-Runner/README.md

 #### E. Bonus Questions
 If Danny wants to expand his range of pizzas - how would this impact the existing data design?
 Write an INSERT statement to demonstrate what would happen if a new Supreme pizza with all the toppings was added to the Pizza Runner menu?

+Click here to view the solution to the case study!